 STATE OF TEXAS

 COUNTY OF DALLAS

-BEFORE ME, the undersigned authority, on this day personally appeared the undersigned affiant , who swore on oath that the following facts are true:
+BEFORE ME, the undersion swore on oath that the follow igned authority, on this day personally appeared the undersigned affiant, who ring facts are true:

-swore on oath that the follow ue: i the undersigned arriant, who 1.
-My name is: William P. Sm nith 2.
-My position is: President 3.
-"Creditor" refers to: All American Company 4.
-"Debtor" refers to: ABC, Inc. 5.
-Debtor is indebted to Cred litor in the princ cipal amount of \$15,000.00 testify and have personal known owledge of the f und mind, have never been conv facts stated herein.
-I am employ owledge of this account and the ed by and authorized to make 7.
-This claim is, within my pojust and lawful offsets, paym dge just and true.
-The claim is d ts have been allowed. ue Creditor by Debtor, and all AFFIANT SIGNED AND SWORN TO before me on , 2017.
+1. My name is: William P. Smith

+2. My position is: President

+3. "Creditor" refers to: All American Company

+4. "Debtor" refers to: Debtor, Inc.

+5. Debtor is indebted to Cred litor in the principal amount of \$15,000.00

+testify and have personal known een years, of sound mind, have never been convicted of a crime, competent to owledge of the facts stated herein.
+I am employed by and authorized to make ve personal knowledge of this account and the matters stated herein are true.

+ersonal knowledge just and true.
+The claim is due Creditor by Debtor, and all ents, and credits have been allowed.

+AFFIANT